Rousan-gif/IMMFND/README.md

- ## IMMFND: Indian Multilingual Multimodal Fake News Dataset
+ ## Indic_MMFND: A Multilingual and Multimodal Benchmark for Evidence Grounded Fake News Verification and Correction

 **with Factual Claim and Evidence Generation**

-This repository provides the official implementation and resources for **IMMFND**, a large-scale **Indian Multilingual and Multimodal Fake News Dataset**, along with **FactCheck-MM**, a hybrid multimodal verification framework for factual claim generation using evidences and explanation generation.
+This repository provides the official implementation and resources for **Indic_MMFND**, a large-scale **Indian Multilingual and Multimodal Fake News Dataset**, along with **FactCheckMM**, a hybrid multimodal verification framework for factual claim generation using evidences and explanation generation.

 The project targets real-world misinformation in the Indian context, covering **13 Indian languages** and combining **textual and visual modalities**.